• Skip to primary navigation

 Kananaskis Nordic Spa Hydrotherapy Map and Circuit – photo via Kananaskis Nordic Spa

 Essentially, visitors are encouraged to go from hot spots (like steam rooms, sauna cabins, or a hot tub), to enjoying moderately warm temperatures in a pool, and then finally to the cold plunge pool, before allowing some time for the body to rest before starting again.
-3 to 4 circuits are recommended, but you can do as many as you want.
+3 to 4 circuits are recommended, but you can do as many as you desire.
 The different locations that vary by temperature are categorized as follows:

 Hot Spots